-Firefighting Measures

-Fire and explosion hazards: Batteries may present a hazard if exposed to a fire.
+Advice to Doctor Treat symptomatically Firefighting Measures Fire and explosion hazards: Batteries may present a hazard if exposed to a fire.
 Batteries can rupture in a fire and release contents as toxic fumes or vapours.
-Manganese dioxide and zinc are oxidisers and can intensify a fire.
-Suitable extinguishing substances: Unsuitable extinguishing substances: Carbon dioxide, extinguishing powder or water jet.
+Manganese dioxide and zinc are oxidisers Carbon dioxide, extinguishing powder or water jet.
 Fight larger fires with water jet or alcohol resistant foam.
-Keep intact batteries cool if exposed to a fire to prevent rupture.
-Unknown.
-Products of combustion: Batteries may emit toxic fumes and vapours in a fire.
-Protective equipment: Self-contained breathing apparatus.
-Safety boots, non-flammable overalls, gloves, hat and eye protection.
-Hazchem code: NA
+Keep intact batteries cool if exposed to a fire to prevent rupture. and can intensify a fire.